foundryvtt/crucible/docs/Character/Skills.md

 #### Stealth Tasks

-**Hide.** You can attempt to find a hiding spot nearby and remain hidden, performing a blind Stealth check for your GM.
+**Hide.** You can attempt to find a hiding spot nearby and remain hidden, performing a blind Stealth check for your GM.<br>
-**Sneak.** You can pass through an area unnoticed, moving a quarter of your normal Stride.
+**Sneak.** You can pass through an area unnoticed, moving a quarter of your normal Stride.<br>
-**Sleight of Hand.** You can perform Stealth checks to do a physical action with subtlety, such as removing an item unnoticed from a person or place, smuggle an object, or plant one on another person.
+**Sleight of Hand.** You can perform Stealth checks to do a physical action with subtlety, such as removing an item unnoticed from a person or place, smuggle an object, or plant one on another person.<br>

 | Rank | Stealth Skill Progression          |
 | ---- | ---------------------------------- |